-Fig. 2.
-Side-by-side comparison of geomagnetic heading readings from field compass and sensor-calibrated mobile device.
-The field compass is manufactured aluminium so to not disurb the measurements.
-The vast difference in mobile device accuracy stems from the iron bars below the wooden table (left), while remote places on bare rock provide satisfying results (right).

 Resolving the geo-positioning accuracy limitation in the future may be a result of two major changes: (a) dropping differential GPS prices and (b) the computationally more manageable integration of real-time kinematics (RTK) and temporal sensor filtering (similar to sensor fusion for IMU approaches [Ligorio2013]) into the sensor software framework within Android.
 Currently, a comprehensible, user-driven re-positioning via DEMs resolves drastic sensor errors occurring outdoors [Kehl2017c].
 These can be obtained via open-data media, e.g. Digital Earth Explorer.
 Globally improving the sensor accuracy is the focus of intense investigations at the moment.